-AND

-- Documentation member has been adherent to therapy at least 85% of the time as verified by Prescriber and member's medication fill history AND - 4.
-Member has not experienced any intolerable adverse effects or drug toxicity
+- Documentation the member is being treated for symptomatic anemia associated with myelodysplastic syndromes AND - Documentation the member no longer requires pRBC transfusions (transfusion independence) AND - 3.
+Documentation member has been adherent to therapy at least 85% of the time as verified by Prescriber and member's medication fill history AND - 4.
+Prescriber attests to or clinical reviewer has found no evidence of adverse effects or drug toxicity